linux-minidisc/linux-minidisc/README.md

 The HAL file (`netmd/etc/20-netmd.fdi`) was removed without replacement, as HAL is deprecated in Linux for more than 10 years now.

+## libusbmd: Central VID/PID database

+A new library "libusbmd" contains the central database for both NetMD and Hi-MD USB device IDs.
+It provides a simple C API for querying all entries as well as identifying a device given a VID and PID.

+The CLI tools (`netmdcli` and `himdcli`) now each have a `usbids` sub-command that will query `libusbmd` for the specific device IDs and output them as JSON (VID and PID as decimal, as JSON doesn't support hex literals).

+QHiMDTransfer now also uses `libusbmd` for identifying devices.

+The database is embedded in `libusbmd` and generated from `devicedb/minidisc.devids`.